Environmental Sustainability in Germany

 This course investigates how European cities, particularly Freiburg, are striving to implement principles of sustainability.
 Students analyze different aspects of “green” cities, making comparisons to U.S. cities, as appropriate.

-Students are housed in single or double occupancy rooms in co-ed university residences.
-Housing is suite-style with a shared kitchen and bath and private study/living areas.
+Students are housed in single or double occupancy rooms in co-ed university residence halls.
+Students will have access to a shared kitchen and bath and private study/living areas.

 Students will be able to prepare their own meals in the residence hall or purchase inexpensive meals in student cafeterias.
 A welcome dinner and farewell dinner are included in the program fee.

 During the program, students will participate in several excursions that illustrate concepts learned in the classroom and provide exposure to different facets of life in Germany.
 Planned excursions include a visit to the European Parliament in Strasbourg, France; a tour at a local bakery to view its sustainability practices; exploration of Freiburg's solar-powered soccer stadium; and hiking in the Black Forest.
-Students will also be introduced to the German language through basic lessons in survival German.
+Students will receive a public transportation pass for the duration of the program in order to conveniently get around Freiburg.

 Open to undergraduate, graduate, and professional students from any accredited U.S. college or university.
 It is recommended that participants will have completed EVRN 148: Principles of Environmental Studies (or equivalent) and ECON 142: Principles of Microeconomics (or equivalent) prior to departure.
 Minimum 2.5 GPA required, but exceptions considered after submission of a petition.

 This program is conducted in conjunction with IES Abroad.
-View an IES Abroad video about Freiburg here or visit their Freiburg photo gallery here.
+View an IES Abroad video about Freiburg or visit the Freiburg photo gallery.

 Dietrich Earnhart